-The Charles H. MacNider Museum is offering free, “Rockin’ Art of the 50’s and 60’s” guided tours on Friday, February 1, 2019, in conjunction with the Winter Dance Party.
+The Charles H. MacNider Museum is offering a free, “Rockin’ Art of the 50’s and 60’s” guided tour on Friday, January 31 at 1:00 p.m. in conjunction with the Winter Dance Party.
 The Museum’s largest collection is of post – World War II art features some of the most famous individuals from the mid-century art scene.